wahani/wahani.github.io/_drafts/2014-06-03-Simulations-in-Small-Area-Estimation.Rmd

 ---
 layout: post
-published: false
+published: true
 title: "saeSim: Simulation Tools in Small Area Estimation"
 description: "A short introduction of the R-Package saeSim.
 Tools for model- and design based simulations in the field of Small Area Estimation."
 comments: true
 math: true
-tags: [R, saeSim, sae]
+categories: [R, saeSim]
 archive: true
 ---

-In this post I want to introduce the package [`saeSim`](/saeSim).
+In this post I want to introduce the package `saeSim`.
 The package improved my set-up of design-based and model-based simulation scenarios in the context of Small Area Estimation.
 It introduces components with which the flow of the simulation is framed and supports a unified structure and interface between each step.

 ## General idea and workflow
 As I was writing my scripts for simulation I typically ended up using loop structures every second line.
 Every time I wanted to add or change something, I appended new lines to the script which then needed to iterate over my data.
 Consider a simple task: Predict a population mean and compare the bias of a linear model and sample average.
 Repeat this 100 times.
 The task is clear, simulate 100 populations, compute the mean in each population, draw a sample from each population apply the two models on the samples and estimate the population mean.